SkyN9ne/eagle/README.md

-README:  Eagle

 This is the Eagle 1.0 beta distribution.

-RCS: @(#) $Id: $

 Contents
 --------

     1. Introduction
     2. Documentation
-    3. Compiling and Installing Eagle
+    3. Compiling & Installing Eagle

-1. Introduction
+## Introduction
 ---------------

 Eagle (Extensible Adaptable Generalized Logic Engine) is an implementation of